 The CSM Library, an organizational unit under the division of Academic Support and Learning Technologies, provides human, material, and technological resources to support the Mission and Strategic Goals of College of San Mateo.
 The Library collections include a well-balanced selection of print, electronic, and microform resources that have been specifically selected to support the academic, workforce development, and basic skills curriculum of the college and to encourage the development of life skills that foster success beyond the academy.

-When classes are in session, faculty librarians are available to provide research assistance in person, by phone, email, chat, text, and via other social media networks during all of the Library's open hours.
+When classes are in session, faculty librarians are available to provide research assistance in person, by phone, email, chat, and text during the Library's open hours.